datanav/docs/gdpr-platform-developer-docs.rst

 :ref:`input <http_endpoint_source>` and :ref:`output <http_endpoint_sink>` published endpoints for JSON input
 and/or consumption.
 The input and output endpoints conform to the :doc:`JSON Push Protocol <json-push>`.

+For unstructured data such as documents, emails and so on the GDPR platform offers a content extraction and indexing service coupled with a semi-automatic workflow prior to making this data available to the data subject:

+* :ref:`Unstructured data integration <gdpr_unstructured_data>`

 .. _gdpr_subject:

 GDPR subject